 The Mid-Willamette Homeless Initiative began as a collaborative effort among the cities of Salem and Keizer and Marion and Polk counties.
 A task force and eight subcommittees worked diligently during 2016-17 on a strategic plan to identify and launch proven strategies that will reduce homelessness in the Marion-Polk county region, encompassing the cities of Keizer and Salem.
 Task force members included business and community leaders with expertise in social services, housing, public safety, and business.

-The initiative’s strategic plan addresses issues in cities and counties; lack of affordable housing; best practices for reducing chronic homelessness; specialized service for veterans, seniors, victims of domestic violence, and runaway and homeless youth; and coordination of available support and education services.
-Contributing factors such as mental illness, addiction, lack of education and the need for transportation are also addressed.
+The initiative’s strategic plan addressed issues in cities and counties; lack of affordable housing; best practices for reducing chronic homelessness; specialized service for veterans, seniors, victims of domestic violence, and runaway and homeless youth; and coordination of available support and education services.
+Contributing factors such as mental illness, addiction, lack of education and the need for transportation were also addressed.
+For information on the Mid-Willamette Homeless Initiative Task Force, click here.

 Documents available for download: